Dr Emma Travers-Hill

 About

-Dr Emma Travers-Hill is a Lecturer in Psychology with a Clinical Focus alongside being a qualified Clinical Psychologist.
-Dr Travers-Hill is also the Programme Director of the Clinical Associate in Psychology (CAP) Apprenticeship MSc starting in February 2022.
+Dr Emma Travers-Hill is a Senior Lecturer in Psychology with a Clinical Focus alongside being a qualified Clinical Psychologist.
+Dr Travers-Hill is the Programme Director of both the Clinical Psychology MSc programme and the Clinical Associate in Psychology (CAP) Apprenticeship MSc programme.
+She is situated in the Clinical Psychology team with the School of Psychology, of which you can find out more about on their team webpage.

 Dr Travers-Hill completed her BSc in Applied Psychology at the University of Kent.
 She then undertook her PhD at the University of Cambridge based at the MRC Cognition and Brain Sciences Unit.
 Following these qualifications, Emma embarked on clinical training by studying for the Doctorate in Clinical Psychology at the University of East Anglia.
 Once qualified as a Clinical Psychologist, she worked for the NHS in secondary care mental health services in Cambridgeshire and Kent.

 Dr Travers-Hill joined the University of Kent in 2021 with the aim of providing clinically-focused teaching and supervising Clinical Psychology research projects.
-To compliment these academic responsibilities, Emma holds an honorary contract with the NHS involving clinical and service consultation work.
+To compliment these academic responsibilities, she has retains close relationships with the NHS through service consultation work.
+In a private capacity, she works clinically with members of the Parkinson's centre for Integrated Therapy (PCIT) and Neurowell Neurological rehabilitation centre (both situated on campus).

 Career queries: